-If you have any concerns about your child, please contact the school by phone or by email.
+The school can be contacted by phone or by email.
 You can decide to discuss your concerns with us either in person, or over the phone or via email - whatever suits you best and makes you most comfortable.

 The best person to contact is your child's Pupil Support Teacher, who is a Principal Teacher and in charge of a House group.
 This teacher has a particular responsibility for your child and will listen to your concerns, support you and your child, and/or advise you about what to do next.
 Most concerns can be settled by the PT Pupil Support.
 If your concern is about a particular subject, the PT Pupil Support will help you get in touch with the Principal Teacher in charge of that subject.